-Over the past two decades, Frontken Group has been dedicated to building technology and providing services that empower our customers to embrace sustainability, fostering a positive impact on our environment, communities, and society at large.
-Our commitment revolves around integrating technology, best practices, strategic partnerships, and streamlined processes, all united by a singular mission - to advance sustainability through actionable technology.
+Since 1996, for nearly three decades, Frontken Group has been committed to building technology and providing services that empower our customers to embrace sustainability, fostering a positive impact on our environment, communities, and society at large.
+Our mission revolves around integrating technology, best practices, strategic partnerships, and streamlined processes, all united by a singular purpose: advancing sustainability through actionable technology.
 Together with our customers, employees, and stakeholders, we strive to make a meaningful contribution to the environment and society.

 At Frontken Group, our unwavering commitment extends to health, safety, environmental responsibility, corporate accountability, and sustainable development.
-Our global focus is on delivering products, services, and technologies that not only enhance and promote sustainable business practices but also explicitly contribute to addressing the challenges outlined in the Sustainable Development Goals.
+Our focus is on delivering products, services, and technologies that not only enhance and promote sustainable business practices but also explicitly address the challenges outlined in the Sustainable Development Goals.
 We believe in the power of collaboration and collective efforts to create a more sustainable future, and we look forward to continuing our journey of making a positive difference in the world.